 • For faith to rise in people’s hearts, they must hear the correct message — “the word of Christ”.
 Faith that leads to salvation is faith in the message about Jesus Christ.

 • Then in the next eleven verses Isaiah proceeds to reveal that message about our Savior.
-Many have therefore called this 53rd chapter of Isaiah “the 5th Gospel”.
+Many have therefore called Isaiah chapter 53 “the 5th Gospel”.

 Vss.
 2-3 He grew up before him like a tender shoot, and like a root out of dry ground.
 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.